cityjson/specs/README.md

 This repository is where the specifications and the schemas of CityJSON are kept.
+All previous versions are kept in tags in the commits.

 For all the details, see the official CityJSON website: [https://cityjson.org](https://cityjson.org).